afarcome/LMrectangular/dataAnalysis/README.md

 -- these data set actually makes a good example of basically all problems that can occurr with rlm and rlm.fixed:

-a) latent transitions are unlikely, making some PI[,,i,j] close to zero when i!=j.
-This might lead the code to numerical issues when lambda=0, and can be avoided using a high tolerance for convergence
+a) latent transitions are unlikely, making some PI[,,i,j] close to zero when i!=j or, worse, PI[,,i,i] close to 1.
+This might lead the code to numerical issues which can be avoided using a high tolerance for convergence

-b) probably due to the low sample size, local optima are abundant for this data set.
-This problem is much less apparent for the usual sample size for latent Markov models (n in the order of the thousand more or less).
+b) due to the low sample size (LM models are more common for larger n), local optima are abundant for this data set.
 Refer also to
-Bartolucci and Farcomeni (2015) - Biometrics on this.
+Bartolucci and Farcomeni (2015) - Biometrics and Farcomeni (2017) - Biometrical Journal on this point.

 c) probably due to the large number of clusters in the face of a low sample size, the likelihood is not very steep as a function of PI.
-This results in certain values of PI not being updated much at the M step (when lambda>0), unless hits is slightly increased from its default.
+This results in certain values of PI not being updated much at the M step (when lambda>0), unless parameter hits is slightly increased from its default.